 PAYE umbrella company expenses

-The other consideration with an umbrella company is that you will be able to claim certain costs as expenses.
+The other consideration with an umbrella company is that you may be able to claim certain costs as expenses.

 Any expenses that are to be refunded to you by your recruitment agency or end client are known as ‘chargeable expenses’.